aragon/developer-portal/docs/core/01-how-it-works/02-the-dao-framework/02-plugin-marketplace/04-plugin-setup.md

 3. The list containing the required permissions is then proposed as an `Action[]` array for processing in a proposal through a governance plugin of the installing DAO.

 :::note
 The governance plugin can be a simple majority vote, an optimistic process or an admin governance plugin that does not involve a waiting period.
+It can be any governance mechanism existing within the DAO.
 :::

 This gives the DAO time to see and check which permissions the `PluginSetup` contract request before processing them.
 Optionally, the proposer can also request refunds for the gas spent for the preparation of the plugin in the proposal.